How we'd pick the best airplane seat on any flight

 - Monitor for aircraft swaps — Airlines sometimes change the aircraft on a route.
 If your plane gets swapped, your seat might change too.
 Check a day before departure.

-There's no single "best seat" on an airplane — it depends entirely on your priorities.
-A window seat in row 10 might be paradise for one traveler and a prison for another.
-The key is understanding what matters to you, knowing how to read a seat map, and selecting early.
+There's no single "best seat" on a plane — it depends on what you're optimising for.
+A window seat in row 10 is a refuge for one traveller and a trap for another.
+The trick is knowing what matters to you, reading the seat map before you book, and choosing early.

-Start exploring seat maps for your next flight:
+Start with the seat map for your next flight: